 When choosing a yogurt, ensure you select a probiotic with live cultures.
 Many yogurts destroy these cultures during production.
 Getting a probiotic yogurt will help you get a beneficial amount of daily bacteria, improving your digestion and overall health and wellness.

-When you select healthy food for your diet, you do yourself a favor, improving your nutrition and boosting your mental health.
+When you select healthy food for your diet, you do yourself a favor, improving your essential nutrition and boosting your mental health.
 Try any of these mood foods to start seeing a positive change today!